riojack/zoo-kata-csharp/README.md

 #### Requirements

-As a guest services agent
+As a guest services agent<br />
-I want to create a new ticket for a guest
+I want to create a new ticket for a guest<br />
 So that the guest is able to validate at the front gate.

-As a guest services agent
+As a guest services agent<br />
-I want to be able to remove a ticket
+I want to be able to remove a ticket<br />
 So that guests are able to cancel their attendance.

-As a guest services agent
+As a guest services agent<br />
-I want to be able to edit details of a ticket
+I want to be able to edit details of a ticket<br />
-So that guests are able update blah blah blah
+So that the guest's information stays up-to-date.

 ### Rules
 1. Behavior cannot change.
 2. Tests cannot be modified except for renames and moves.
+3. All tests must pass.

 ### Outcomes
 1. Code should be clear of SRP violations.